SDA-SE/sda-spring-boot-commons/docs/S3/index.md

 This library provides methods for dealing with the Amazon S3 file storage.

-The configuration class contains two beans, namely
+The configuration class contains two beans, namely:

 - `AmazonS3Client`: Providing an interface for accessing the S3 object storage.
 - `S3BucketRepository`: Providing an abstraction for s3 client with simple repository methods.